Strategy

 2) It Won’t Drain Your Wallet With Repair Fees

-Let’s face it, it’s better to be slightly late for work than to head on to a garage to foot an expensive repair bill.
+Let’s face it: it’s better to be slightly late for work than to head to a garage and foot an expensive repair bill.

-If you’re short on cash, you need to take your and your vehicle’s safety seriously and avoid any reckless behavior that might damage it.
-The fault (and bill) of most car accidents lies in the driver who caused it.
+If you’re short on cash, you must take your and your vehicle’s safety seriously and avoid any reckless behavior that might damage it.
+Most car accidents’ fault (and bill) lies in the driver who caused it.

-By following road regulations, you can decrease the odds of paying an exorbitant amount on car damage repair fees.
-Driving safely indirectly gives you more financial breathing room, allowing you to pay off debt faster or save up on things you want more easily.
+By following road regulations, you can decrease the odds of paying excessive car damage repair fees.
+Driving safely indirectly gives you more financial breathing room, allowing you to pay off debt faster or save up on things you want more quickly.

 The most immediate consequence of breaking traffic regulations is the possibility of getting a ticket.